Local Government Reorganisation

 Key meetings

-Our joint bid for our preferred option will be discussed by councillors at two meetings in November.
+Our joint bid for our preferred option was discussed by councillors at an extraordinary Council meeting and Executive meeting in November.

 View the agenda and reports for the Council meeting